 Is so simple to use as well!
 Tap on...tap off.
 Goes into a lovely, clear, clean section.
 Then when the battery runs out, unscrew the pedal with the black screw, flip it open, change the battery and start all over again!"'Cons"'

 _"'Ah the bad stuff, this is easiest.
 Because i like being critical.'"_

-Wheres the charger gone?
+There are more bad sides than good sides im afraid.Wheres the charger gone?
 Oh right it didn't come with one.
 So now you have shed your bank out to pay for 10 9V batteries which eat away at the energy like a fat man eats away on cake.
 The battery will run out within an hour.
 I had to resort to using my amp's Roland Power supply and buy a new power supply for my amp, just to play it without screaming or throwing something at someone somewhere.
 And then the noise I mean it is just the most irritable thing i have ever heard.
 You switch it on and it sounds like a battalion of wasps are flying around the room.
 You can't even hear the guitar.
 Then when you try and twist all the knobs to fix it, you end up with something sounding as bland as David Attenborough on describing how a plant does its "Business".
 Then when you try and turn up the distortion, all that does is increase the Treble.
 Which you have up anyway.
 Your ears will be ringing for days!

-You know i'd love to say this was a good pedal.
+The price is just un acceptable.
+For a piece of derelict scrap shoved into a wired system that sheds out noise.
+This is the most expensive thing i have ever had to over-pay.
+It's not even worth a quarter of it.You know i'd love to say this was a good pedal.
 I really would.
 But If i could say one thing about it and one thing alone.
 It would be to go spend your money on a screaming orangutang.
 What a miserable piece of guitar kit.